cmayron/Legal-Calculus/README.md

 LCES is organized as a procedural-literacy system with a central README for orientation and separate activation blocks for execution.
 Read the README to understand the framework.
 Use the blocks to initialize role-specific AI behavior during live work.

-Here is a **clean, authoritative TOP‑OF‑README WARNING BLOCK** you can paste directly at the very beginning of the README.

-It is short, sharp, and sets the boundary conditions for the entire system.

 ---

 # ⚠️ **IMPORTANT — READ BEFORE USING LCES**